Who is a refugee?

 A refugee is someone who has fled his/her country because of a well-founded fear of persecution based on his/her race, religion, nationality, membership in a particular social group, or political opinion.
 A refugee is unable or unwilling to return to his/her country because the State is unable or unwilling to protect him/her from persecution.

 An asylum-seeker is someone who has applied for refugee status, but who has not yet received a decision as to whether he/she has been recognized as a refugee.

 How do I claim asylum in Indonesia?

 If you wish to ask for asylum in Indonesia, you will first have to register with UNHCR and submit a Refugee Status Determination (RSD) Application Form.
-Due to the Coronavirus situation, these services are being done remotely ONLY.
+Please complete the Kobo form at unh.cr/62c2a30b5 to submit your registration request.

-What are my rights and duties and obligations as an asylum seeker or refugee in Indonesia?
+What are my rights, duties and obligations as an asylum seeker or refugee in Indonesia?